Rational curves on Fano threefolds with Gorenstein terminal singularities: Introduction

 where $\phi\colon \tilde{X}\rightarrow X$ is a smooth resolution.

 Conceptually, pathological components should come from the contribution of generically finite morphisms $f\colon Y\rightarrow X$ onto the images such that

 in the lexicographic order.
 The authors of \cite{Lehmann2019} defined accumulating components as the candidates of pathological components.
 For the definition of accumulating components, see \cite{Tanimoto2021}, or Definition \ref{breaking} of this paper (the definition has been slightly modified from \cite{Lehmann2019}).
 We also give a precise statement of Geometric Manin's Conjecture in Section 6.1.
+The paper \cite{LRT2024nonfree_section} formulate Geometric Manin's Conjecture in most general setting.
+However, we do not consider this version of the conjecture.